 Life changes, so it’s essential that you update your financial goals periodically.
 A financial advisor makes sure you hit the reset button to adjust for changes in your lifestyle, job, and family.

+So, who do you trust?
+Friends and family members can help you find a financial advisor.
 If you know a friend or family member who puts their trust in a financial advisor and saw success, it might be time you do the same.

 Interview several financial planners, and ask them these specific questions.

 There are many times of advisors, each with its own specialty and set of qualifications and expertise.
 There's a certified financial advisor, fee-only, federal retirement expert, and wealth manager.

 Have a conversation with your advisor about their qualifications, continuing training, and fees.